Skip to content Skip to footer

 • College campus blitzes: On-ground activations at tier 1 and tier 2 engineering and MBA colleges.
 Free sign-ups with instant credit limits.
 Zero friction.

 • Referral loops: Aggressive referral bonuses that turned every user into a sales agent.
-Get a friend to sign up, both get cashback.
 Classic viral mechanics, executed flawlessly.

 The Pattern